RahulPGS/highbreedtask/readme.md

 A input field will be provided in the page where the user can enter the URL.

+After the fetch keywords button is clicked (i.e the form gets submitted) the below data from the meta tags of the web page will be displayed to the user.

+- keywords
+    - Recommended Keywords
+    - Recommended URLs

+- description

+- og:description

 Whenever a valid URL is posted to the keyword finder app then the fetched details will get saved in a model mapped to its respected URL.
 If the current url is previously fetched then the existing model object details will get updated with the freshly fetched details.

 #### Recommended URLS and Keywords:

 For any entered URL a query will run on the model to retrieve the objects on which more then 3 same keywords exists.
 The rest of the keywords and URL from these existing objects will get displayed to the user.

+## Disabling submits:

+Whenever a submit happens on any form on any of the two apps the input fields and the submit button will stay disabled until a response is received from the server.

 ## Exception Handling:

-If any error occur while fetching the details from the url in both the pages then a error message will appear on the page for 2 seconds stating where the error occurred.
+If any error occur while fetching the details from the url in both the apps then an error message will appear on the page for 2 seconds stating where the error occurred.

 ## Validations: